Apurva710555/Food-App/Readme.md

-/\*
-planning for food ordering App
+# planning for food ordering App

-Header
+- Header
--Logo
--Nav-Items
+- Logo
+- Nav-Items

-Body
+# Body

--Search
--Restro-Container
+- Search
+- Restro-Container
   -Restro-Card

-Footer
+# Footer

--Copyright
--Links
--Address
-\*/
+- Copyright
+- Links
+- Address

 # props is basically passing arguments to a function - so we pass props(properties to function component)